top of page

 "Gathering of the Clans" limited edition is nearly sold out...

-"Gathering of the Clans" is a newly completed painting after approximately three months of tedious work.
+"Gathering of the Clans" is a watercolor painting representing approximately three months of tedious work.
 It depicts six single malt scotchs from my collection and is a perfect addition to the scotch lover's art collection.
 I am offering a signed and numbered, very limited edition of archival quality giclee prints.
 Only 40 prints are in the edition and more than half are already sold!

 20181108_134751.jpg